 The Switch is produced by Trembling Void Studios.
 Political humourist Amy Fox is the series’ showrunner, co-writer, and co-star as Chris, the wanted eco-terrorist.
 Trembling Void funded the series’ first season through a Kickstarter campaign in 2014.
 They then developed an 8-month intensive actor training program to develop trans talent locally.
 In the end, only two of The Switch’s ensemble cast were brought in from outside Canada (Nyla Rose and Lindsay Coryne).
 Trembling Void shot all six full episodes over five and a half weeks in the spring of 2015, after turning a South Vancouver warehouse into a studio.

 Airing on Canadian Cable in 2016, The Switch was the first scripted TV show with a trans star.
-Now it’s launching on iTunes, Amazon Prime, Google Play, Revry, Pay YouTube.
+Now it’s launching on iTunes, Amazon Prime, Google Play, Revry, Vimeo On Demand.
 The Switch has received recognition, accolades and press from both inside and outside of the LGBT community, including but not limited to The Hollywood Reporter, Bustle, FTMag, GLAAD, and CBC.
 Daily Xtra also featured us in 2015..